Accenture/kx.as.code/docs/README.md

 ### KX.AS.CODE Portal - Application Groups

 Applications can be installed in integrated groups.
 This is still in development, so the install button currently does not execute the group installation.
-See the [manual installations](../../Deployment/Manual-Provisioning/#installation-groups) page, on how to install the groups manually without the portal.
+See the [manual installations](./Deployment/Manual-Provisioning.md/#installation-groups) page, on how to install the groups manually without the portal.

 ![](assets/images/kx.as.code_portal_application_groups.png){: .zoom}

 ## Contributing

 We are happy to receive contributions, ideas and dare I say it, bug fixes or suggestions on how to do things better!
 We never stop learning! :nerd_face:

-For more details on how you can contribute to the project, checkout the [CONTRIBUTE.md](Development/Contribution-Guidelines/) file
+For more details on how you can contribute to the project, checkout the [CONTRIBUTE.md](./Development/Contribution-Guidelines.md) file.